 @misc{röttger2024safetyprompts, title={SafetyPrompts: a Systematic Review of Open Datasets for Evaluating and Improving Large Language Model Safety}, author={Paul Röttger and Fabio Pernisi and Bertie Vidgen and Dirk Hovy}, year={2024}, eprint={2404.05399}, archivePrefix={arXiv}, primaryClass={cs.CL} }

-Below, we list all datasets for each purpose type by date of publication, with the newest datasets listed first.
+Below, we list all datasets grouped by the purpose they serve, with the newest datasets listed first.

 Note: SafetyPrompts.com takes its data from a Google Sheet.